onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 Finally, plugins don't know anything about your context, so like SO and ChatGPT, the likelihood that they will help you for *your* problem is slim.

 ---
 # Moldable development

-For a software system to be explainable, it must first of all be *explorable*.
+For a software system to be explainable, it must be *explorable*.
 The IDE is more than a text editor.

-First, instead of starting to explore a system from source code, we can start from a live object and navigate from there.
+- First, instead of starting to explore a system from source code, we can *start from a live object* and navigate from there.

-Second, we must be able to answer questions relevant to our *context*.
-Instead of using off-the-shelf tools or plugins, we should be able to use cheap and composable tools specific to our domain.
+- Second, we must be able to answer questions relevant to our *context*.
+Instead of using off-the-shelf tools or plugins, we should be able to *cheaply build composable tools* specific to our domain.

-For a software system to be explainable, we must be able to explore it.
-To understand the slideshow software, we don't start from the source code but from a live instance.
+For example, to understand the slideshow implementation of this presentation, we don't start from the source code but from a live instance.
 We can navigate from the slideshow to its slides, to the Wardley maps, or to the source code, if we need to.

 [![Exploring the slideshow](/assets/images/bat50/exploringTheSlideshow.png)](/assets/images/bat50/exploringTheSlideshow.png)

+In this screenshot, we create an instance of the `BATbern50Slideshow` class, and inspect it in the [Glamorous Toolkit](https://gtoolkit.com) (AKA GT), an open-source, moldable environment for authoring explainable systems.
+We can explore, for example, the *Slide methods* view to see the methods in order, and for each method we see the *Slide* view, the source code, or other views.

 We can similarly explore any kind of system to understand it.
-Here we explore the git repository of this slideshow.
+Here we explore the git repository of the slideshow's source code.
+We can explore the changes, the commits, the packages, and from each entity navigate further to deepen our understanding.

 [![Exploring a GitHub repo](/assets/images/bat50/exploringAGitRepo.png)](/assets/images/bat50/exploringAGitRepo.png)

-We can explore the changes, the commits, the packages, and from each entity navigate further to deepen our understanding.
 It doesn't matter whether the domain is that of slideshows, git repositories, computer games, social media data or life insurance policies.
-In any case, we can navigate through the network of domain objects to answer our questions, or to navigate to the code, not the other way around.
+In any of these cases, we can navigate through the network of domain objects to answer our questions, or to navigate from the objects to the code, rather than the other way around.

-To make systems explainable, you need to be able to add cheap, composable tools (view).
+To make systems explainable, you need to be able to add cheap, composable tools (views).
 Understanding doesn't arise simply from navigating, but from being able to navigate efficiently and effectively to the answers you need.
-This implies that you need to be able to easily and cheaply define your own plugins to mold the IDE To your needs.
+This implies that you need to be able to easily and cheaply define your own plugins to mold the IDE to your needs.

 For each of the custom navigational views we have seen, a few lines of code are all that are needed to define them.
 We can ALT-click on the tabs to see the code.
+For example, the Slide deck view is extremely short, and leverages the fact that all the parts are composable.

 [![Inspecting the code behind a view](/assets/images/bat50/inspectingTheCodeBehindAView.png)](/assets/images/bat50/inspectingTheCodeBehindAView.png)

-For example, the Slides view or the Slide deck view are extremely short, and leverage the fact that all the parts are composable.
 All the views we have seen are examples of custom tools added to a moldable IDE.
 In addition to custom views, there are several other ways the IDE can be molded such as by adding custom actions, search capabilities, and quality advices.

 [![Custom views can be cheap toimplement](/assets/images/bat50/customViewsAreCheap.png)](/assets/images/bat50/customViewsAreCheap.png)

 The Metrics view of each extension shows that they are generally small and cheap to implement.
+For example, there are nearly 3000 inspector views in the standard GT image, and they average under 12 LOC.

 ## Example: exploring Lifeware test runs

+[Lifeware](https://www.lifeware.ch/about/) is a company that provides software infrastructure and services for life insurance companies.
 Lifeware has a *very* large number of test cases for their life insurance SPL.
-These are run on a cluster of 960 AWS machines each with 16-64 processors or “workers”.
+These tests are run on up to 960 processors, or “workers”, on a cluster of AWS machines, each with between 16-64 processors.
 Each worker runs a number of test tasks.
-The goal is to run all the tests within 8 minutes.
+The goal is to run all the tests within 8 minutes, but because tests can take varying lengths of time to complete, this goal is not so trivial to reach.

+*The moldable development strategy is to ask questions of the live system, and where the answers are not immediately evidence, to introduce custom views to answer those questions.*
+By creating a few custom views, we can get some insight into what's going on in the live system.

-In this lightweight visualization we see that a few of these are taking twice as long, but why?
+In this lightweight visualization we see that a number of workers, i.e., the long grey bars near the bottom, are taking twice as long, but why?

 [![Exploring Lifeware test runs](/assets/images/bat50/lifeware/1-cluster-view.png)](/assets/images/bat50/lifeware/1-cluster-view.png)